pintset/synckeys/readme.md

 ## Kugeleis

-Important issues that is required for my mouse https://github.com/ademlabs/synckeys/issues/2
+Important issue resolution.
+Required for my mouse https://github.com/ademlabs/synckeys/issues/2

 Modern BLE devices alter their MAC address with each new pairing.Hence your script doesn't find the in OS1 paired device in OS2.